tomayac/blogccasion/posts/2019/2019-03-22_two-http-headers-related-to-service-workers-you-never-may-have-heard-of.md

 ---
 layout: layouts/post.njk
-title: "Two HTTP headers related to Service Workers you never may have heard of"
+title: 'Two HTTP headers related to Service Workers you never may have heard of'
-description: "The other day, one of my former Google Mobile Solutions Consultant colleagues sent an email to an internal mailing list that (paraphrased) went like this: I suspect at least some of you are the same…"
+description: 'The other day, one of my former Google Mobile Solutions Consultant colleagues sent an email to an internal mailing list that (paraphrased) went like this: I suspect at least some of you are the same…'
-date: "2019-03-22T09:51:16.943Z"
+date: '2019-03-22T09:51:16.943Z'
 permalink: 2019/03/22/two-http-headers-related-to-service-workers-you-never-may-have-heard-of/index.html
 tags:
   - Technical
 ---

 ## The second one will make you talk to your webmaster…

 The other day, one of my former Google Mobile Solutions Consultant colleagues sent an email to an internal mailing list that (paraphrased) went like this: